Text Link

 • Not having access to an all-gender or gender-neutral bathroom

-In fact, treatment can be so harmful that many trans people actually report regretting that they went to eating disorder treatment due to the significant transphobia they experienced.
-(4)
+Treatment can be so harmful that many trans people report regretting that they went to eating disorder treatment due to the significant transphobia they experienced.4

 Affirming and validating gender during treatment

-However, some treatment facilities are starting to prioritize trans-inclusive eating disorder treatment.
-Therapists and psychologists should be thinking about gender-affirming care as an integrated part of eating disorder treatment, given the connection between gender dysphoria and eating disorders.
+On the other hand, some treatment facilities are starting to prioritize trans-inclusive eating disorder treatment.
+However, more therapists and psychologists should be thinking about gender-affirming care as an integrated part of eating disorder treatment, given the connection between gender dysphoria and eating disorders.

 Validating and affirming a person’s gender should be top of mind for treatment providers while finding ways to address issues and concerns that may have caused an eating disorder.

-Additionally, research indicates that there are many protective factors that can reduce the risk of eating disorder development in trans youth.
-These protective factors include: (2)
+Additionally, research indicates that many protective factors can reduce the risk of eating disorder development in trans youth, such as:2

 • Social support